SiriDB/grafana-siridb-http-example/README.md

 siridb-admin -u sa -p siri -s localhost:9001 new-replica -d tutorialdb -U iris -P siri -S localhost:9000 --pool 0 --force
 ```

 Ok, everything is ready to collect data.
-As said we use a Python script for collecting some sample data.
+We can almost use our Python script for collecting some sample data.
 Before you can run the python script make sure all
 dependencies are installed:
 ```
 pip3 install siridb-connector psutil
 ```

 Start the script.
 The script accepts arguments which can be viewed with `python3 mon2siridb.py -h`.
-If you followed the toturial then the defaults should be fine.
+If you are following this toturial then the defaults should be fine.
 ```
 python3 mon2siridb.py > mon.log &
 ```